canonical-web-and-design/tutorials.ubuntu.com/tutorials/desktop/windows-ubuntu-hyperv-containers/windows-ubuntu-hyperv-containers.md

 ## Requirements
 Duration: 5:00

-You will need an x86 PC running Windows 10 or Windows Server.
+You will need a 64-bit x86 PC with 8GiB of RAM running Windows 10 or Windows Server.

 Running Linux containers with Hyper-V is only available when signed up with the [Windows Insider Program][windowsinsider].
 This program lets you test pre-release software and upcoming versions of Windows.